 The Company has federal and state net operating losses (NOLs) of approximately \$72.2 million and \$59.8 million as of December 31, 2020, respectively that, subject to limitation, may be available in future tax years to offset taxable income.
 Of the available federal NOLs, approximately \$38.8 million can be carried forward indefinitely but utilization is limited to 80% of the Company's taxable income in any given tax year based on current federal tax laws.
 The remaining balance of \$33.4 million will begin to expire after 2034.
-Of the available state NOLs, approximately \$39.4 million can be carried forward indefinitely but utilization is limited to 80% of the Company's taxable income in any given tax year based on current federal forward indefinitely but utilization is limited to 80% of the Company's taxable income in any given tax year based on current tax laws.
+Of the available state NOLs, approximately \$39.4 million can be carried forward indefinitely but utilization is limited to 80% of the Company's taxable income in any given tax year based on current tax laws.
 The remaining balance of \$20.4 million will begin to expire after 2032.
 Additionally, the Company has approximately \$1.7 million of research and development (R&D) credit carryforwards that will begin to expire after 2034 if not utilized.